SavATree for my home SavATree for my business

 Many animals, including elephants, koalas and giraffes eat leaves for nourishment.
 Flowers are eaten by monkeys, and nectar is a favorite of birds, bats and many insects.
 Animals also eat much of the same fruit that we enjoy This process helps disperse seeds over great distances.
 Of course, hundreds of living creatures call trees their home.
 Leaf-covered branches keep many animals, such as birds and squirrels, out of the reach of predators.

-Personal and Spiritual Value
+Personal & Spiritual Value

 The main reason we like trees is because they are both beautiful and majestic.
 No two are alike.
 Different species display a seemingly endless variety of shapes, forms, textures and vibrant colors.
 Even individual trees vary their appearance throughout the course of the year as the seasons change.
 The strength, long lifespan and regal stature of trees give them a monument-like quality.
 Most of us react to the presence of trees with a pleasant, relaxed, comfortable feeling.
 In fact, many people plant trees as living memorials of life-changing events.